 I was living the so-called American dream.
 I was making $70k a year in a fun job with people my age.
 I had a decent apartment that was close to work, the beach, and all the fun things Los Angeles has to offer.
-My family was nearby and we were close.
-I had a great social life with friends in LA, but also San Diego and San Francisco.
+My family and friends were nearby.
+Why would I ever want to leave this behind?

-I thought he would come home, and we’d continue on the road of the American dream.
-He’d move to LA and we’d move in together.
+I thought he would come home, and we’d continue living the American dream.
+We would live in LA.
 He’d get a job.
-We would save money.
-Get a dog or two.
-Travel, have fun, drink wine.
-Buy a house.
+Down the road we would get a dog.
+Eventually we would buy a house.
 Get married and have kids.

-This made me sad, but I brushed it off and reassured myself it would only add a few more months to the schedule.
+I was sad but reassured myself it would only add a few more months to the schedule.
 We'd be back on track in no time.

 How I decided to move to Australia

-While he was there, he and I didn’t get to talk a lot, which made the thought of having to wait another three to four months even more difficult.
+While he was there, communication was minimal, which made the thought of waiting for another four months more difficult.

-What if I also got a working holiday visa and moved to Australia?
+What if I also got a working holiday visa and moved to abroad?

 - I have too many obligations here

 - I still had tons of debts (Student loans...
-Oh, and those pesky credit card debts from college!)
+Oh, and those pesky credit cards from college!)

 - My family needs me